-Arrivals: All students are required to arrive on Friday, May 20.
+Arrivals: All students are required to arrive in Paris, France (Charles de Gaulle Airport) on Friday, May 19 by 1:30pm to have enough time to clear customs, retrieve their luggage and meet with the UTT representatives to take the 3pm shuttle bus to UTT/Troyes.
 Students must arrange transportation from their home country to Paris, France.
 When booking your flight, please note that many overseas flights are overnight, i.e. leaving the US late in the evening and arriving early morning the next day.
 Please make sure to check the departure date, i.e. leaving the US, and compare it to the date of arrival in Paris.
-You must arrive in Paris on Friday, May 20, so you will need to depart the US on Thursday, May 19 to ensure your timely arrival in Paris on Friday, May 20.
+You must arrive in Paris on Friday, May 19, so you will need to depart the US on Thursday, May 18 to ensure your timely arrival in Paris on Friday, May 19.

-UTT will arrange transportation to pick up all students at the same time at Charles de Gaulle airport at 3pm on Friday, May 20 and will take students to their accommodations in Troyes.
+UTT will arrange transportation to pick up all students at the same time at Charles de Gaulle airport at 3pm on Friday, May 19 and will take students to their accommodations in Troyes.
 Students should plan to arrive at the airport no later than 1:30pm in order to go through customs and catch the UTT transportation provided at 3pm.
 Students not able to take this transportation may be asked to reach Troyes by train on their own.

 Once you have booked your flight, please complete the Flight Information section of the UB Study Abroad online application and upload an electronic copy of your detailed itinerary.
-This information will be shared with UTT to notify them of your arrival.
+UTT will also ask that you complete an online form for them to provide them with this information.